arran4/send-to-google-photos/readme.md

 ### Linux

-1. Install, if you can use the deb, apk or rpm
+1. Install, if you can use the deb, apk or rpm.

+Or

+1. Install the binary yourself somewhere on your system.
-2. Create a `.desktop` file in the correct location: `~/.local/share/kservices5/ServiceMenus/send-to-google-photos.desktop` With the contents:
+2. Create a `.desktop` file in the correct location: `~/.local/share/kservices5/ServiceMenus/send-to-google-photos.desktop` (or `/usr/share/kservices5/ServiceMenus`) With the contents:
     ```
     [Desktop Entry]
    Comment[en_AU]=